-- (1) Includes amounts deferred by Named Executives under the Company's 401(k) Plan and the Deferred Compensation Plan. - (2) Includes annual bonus payments under performance-based bonus plans tied to the Company's operating profit and return on investment, which covers substantially all salaried employees.
-The bonus amounts include the amounts earned in each respective year, which are paid in the subsequent year. - (3) The amounts set forth in this column represent Company contributions to the Company's Profit Sharing and 401(k) Plan.
-Subject to certain requirements, including age and service requirements, all employees of the Company and its subsidiaries are eligible to participate in the Plan.
+(1) Includes amounts deferred by Named Executives under the Company's 401(k) Plan and the Deferred Compensation Plan.

+(2) Includes annual bonus payments under performance-based bonus plans tied to the Company's operating profit and return on investment, which covers substantially all salaried employees.
+The bonus amounts include the amounts earned in each respective year, which are paid in the subsequent year.